branc116/brplot/README.md

   * ~~Gpu memory usage will be lower.
 Current gpu memory usage:~~
     * ~~(N lines)*(2 triangles per line)*(3*vertices per triangle)*((3 floats for position) + (3 float for tangents))*(4 bytes per float)~~
     * ~~If N = 64'000'000, gpu usage will be ~9GB.
 This seems high...~~
-    * This is partly fixed.
+    * !This is partly fixed.
 If plot values are sequential gpu memory usage can be constant with regard to number of points.
     * ~~Problem still remains if x values aren't sorted.~~
       * ~~This is now solved by using quad tree structure for storing data points.~~
       * ~~Still there is work to be done to make quad tree structure closer to optimal.~~
-        * This is now solved by finding intervals in which numbers are sorted one way or the other.
+      * ~~This is now solved by finding intervals in which numbers are sorted one way or the other.~~
+  * !This is solved these days with resampling stuff.
+Select points on gpu which will be shown.
+It's not bad, but has some pathological cases.
 * ~~I'm not happy with the thickness of the line when zooming in and out.~~
   * ~~It's not that bad, but it's inconsistent.~~
-  * Made is consistent.
+  * !Made is consistent.
 And now it's smooth af.
 * ~~Quad tree rectangles are not inside one another, bounds of the outer quad are smaller than those of the inner quad.
 Fix this...~~
-  * I deleted everything that had anything to do with quad trees so this is not a problem anymore.
+  * !I deleted everything that had anything to do with quad trees so this is not a problem anymore.
 * ~~Text looks like shit...
 I don't know how to fix it...~~
-  * Text doesn't look like shit any more.
+  * !Text doesn't look like shit any more.
 I found a way to fix it.
 * ~~Values on x,y axis should be on each horizontal and vertical line. ( Not in corners. )~~
-  * Did this and it looks awesome.
+  * !Did this and it looks awesome.
 * ~~Colors should be configurable.
 Black background is the best background, but maybe there will be a need for a white background.~~
   * ~~This will require having a configuration file ( Maybe )~~
   * Add setting of colors to the library api.